Ring Engineering RailPro Frequently Asked Questions

 * More than 12 Hours of battery life with screen at lower brightness setting.
 Battery life of 8 to 9 hours is typical with a bright screen setting.

 *** When we were developing our End of Train Device products, we accumulated a lot of testing hours running on analog and DCC power sources because it was important to know that our products would work well with both power sources.
-What we discovered was that we constantly had to clean the DCC track to keep it running.
+What we discovered was that we had to clean the DCC track far more often to keep it running.
 We cleaned the DCC test track multiple times more often than the analog track.
-The theory we can up with as to why the DCC track needed cleaned more often is because on a DCC system, the current pulses into the module (through the wheels) at higher peaks than with an analog system.
-We know that if we put no current through the wheels, then no arcing would happen.
-We also know that if we put hundreds of amps through the wheels, they would arc and leave black burnt residue on the track.
-Therefore we are confident that higher currents cause more arcing and deposits black residue.
+The theory we can up with as to why the DCC track needed cleaned more often is because on a DCC system track power is a high frequency square wave that causes the current to pulses into the locomotive module (through the wheels) at higher peaks than with an analog system.
+We know that if we put no current through the wheels, then no arcing between the wheel and the track would happen.
+We also know that if we put hundreds of amps through the wheels, then the wheel to track contact point would arc and leave black burnt carbon deposits on the track.
+Therefore we are confident that higher currents cause more arcing and deposit more black carbon residue.
 The reason why DCC current pulses at higher peak currents than analog is because the DCC signal constantly changes polarity.
-That means that there is a time that the DCC voltage goes to zero.
-This constant high frequency switching causes the current to pulse into the locomotive instead of flowing more smoothly as with analog.
-And since RailPro uses pure DC, it is expected that RailPro runs even cleaner than analog!
-Even though analog does not go to zero volts, it still increases and decreases voltage at 120 cycles per second (rectified 60 Hz from wall power) where in comparison RailPro's DC power is steady.
+All locomotives modules have front end capacitance (parasitic or intentional - most likely both).
+Because the DCC signal is square wave in shape, the signal has very fast rising and falling voltages.
+When a fast rising or falling voltage is applied to a capacitor, the capacitor looks like a short circuit.
+This temporary short circuit is one cause of higher peak currents through the locomotive wheels on a DCC system.
+A second cause of higher peak currents through the locomotive wheels on a DCC system comes from the fact that there is a time that the DCC voltage goes to zero.
+If a DCC signal changes polarity, than it must go to zero volts before it can change polarity.
+When the DCC signal is at zero volts, the motor, lights, and sounds of the DCC locomotive module are still using power.
+This power is supplied by an on-board capacitor (a capacitor stores electrical energy).
+During the time the voltage is at zero, the on-board capacitor discharges and when the DCC voltage returns, the capacitor charges quickly causing higher peak currents through the locomotive wheels on a DCC system.
+And since RailPro uses fixed DC, (no high frequency switching on the track) it does not have higher peak currents through the locomotive wheels like a DCC system does.
+In fact, it is expected that RailPro runs even cleaner than analog!
+Even though analog does not go to zero volts, many analog supplies increases and decreases voltage at 120 cycles per second (rectified 60 Hz from a wall outlet) where in comparison RailPro's DC power is steady.
 We ran a small RailPro test track for about a year and never needed to clean it!
 We finally cleaned the track just to see if the RailPro system was going to run any differently, and it did not.
-We are confident that we would have needed to clean the track several times if it were powered by DCC.
+We are confident that we would have needed to clean the track several times if it were powered by DCC because previously the same test track was powered by DCC and needed cleaned often.